Paul Greengrass: Film

-He returned to the money-making Bourne franchise.
-The Bourne Ultimatum, released in 2007, was an even bigger success than the previous two films.
+Greengrass then returned to the Bourne franchise with The Bourne Ultimatum.
+Released in 2007, Ultimatum was an even bigger success than the previous two films.
 Greengrass was nominated for BAFTA Best Director at the 61st British Academy Film Awards.

 In 2007, he co-founded Directors UK, a professional association for British directors.
 He served as founding president until July 2014.

 Greengrass's Green Zone stars Matt Damon as the head of a U.S. military team on an unsuccessful hunt for weapons of mass destruction in post-war Iraq.
 It was filmed in Spain and Morocco and released in 2010.
 The film was first announced as based on the bestselling, award-winning, non-fiction book Imperial Life in the Emerald City, by Rajiv Chandrasekaran, the Washington Post's Baghdad bureau chief.
 But the final film is a largely fictionalised action thriller only loosely inspired by events in the book.

 Captain Phillips, Greengrass's film about the Maersk Alabama hijacking in 2009, was based on the book A Captain's Duty.
-It starred Tom Hanks, Barkhad Abdi, and Faysal Ahmed.
-It was shot in 2012 in Massachusetts and Virginia in the United States, and Malta.
+It starred Tom Hanks, Barkhad Abdi and Faysal Ahmed.
+It was shot in 2012 in Massachusetts and Virginia in the United States, as well as Malta.
 It was released in 2013.

 In September 2014, it was announced Greengrass would return to direct the fifth Jason Bourne film, Jason Bourne, with Damon starring again.
 The film was released on 29 July 2016.

 In 2017, Greengrass began filming 22 July, a docudrama film following the 2011 Norway attacks perpetrated by Anders Behring Breivik and their aftermath, on location in Norway.
 The film was released on Netflix and in select theaters on 10 October 2018.

 In February 2019, Greengrass signed on to direct the film adaptation of the Paulette Jiles novel News of the World for Fox 2000 Pictures, reuniting him with actor Tom Hanks.
 The film was eventually released in the United States by Universal Pictures on 25 December 2020 and released internationally by Netflix in 2021.

 In May 2022, it was announced that Greengrass would write and direct medieval action film The Hood, starring Benedict Cumberbatch and based on the story of the English Peasants' Revolt in 1381.
 On September 15, it was announced Greengrass would write and direct an adaptation of the Stephen King novel Fairy Tale after King, a fan of Greengrass's films, sold him the option to adapt the film; Greengrass will also produce alongside Gregory Goodman.
+In November 2023, it was announced that Greengrass would write and direct a film adaptation of the T. J. Newman novel Drowning: The Rescue of Flight 1421 for Warner Bros.
+Pictures.
+In January 2024, it was announced Greengrass would direct the thriller The Lost Bus, written by Brad Ingelsby and based on the 2021 nonfiction book Paradise: One Town’s Struggle to Survive an American Wildfire by Lizzie Johnson, about the 2018 California wildfires, for Apple Studios; Matthew McConaughey and America Ferrera will star in the project.